lunarring/tac/README.md

 * **ProtoBlockGenerator**: Creates structured ProtoBlocks from high-level task instructions
 * **BlockProcessor**: Runs in a loop to execute ProtoBlocks, handling retries
-* **MultiBlockOrchestrator**: Splits complex tasks into smaller, manageable chunks that can be executed sequentially
+* **MultiBlockOrchestrator**: Splits complex tasks into smaller, manageable chunks that can be executed sequentially tac operates through a chain of specialized agents working together:

 ## 🚀 Installation